ellisztamas/simmiad/README.md

 ## Introduction

-An R package for simulating a population of wild Emmer wheat to ask whether the amount of spatial clustering of unique genotypes can be explained by purely neutral forces.
+An R package for simulating a population of wild Emmer wheat to ask whether the amount of spatial clustering of unique genotypes and the stability of that clustering through time can be explained by purely neutral forces.
+The idea is to simulate a population of plants evolving under seed dispersal and limited, random outcrossing only, then to sample plants along a transect in the same way that the real population is sampled.

-This simulates a population on an evenly-spaced grid of sampling points through time:

-* Sampling points are populated at random with a set of unqiue starting genotypes.
-* In the next generation, each sampling point is filled by one seed from the same or a different sampling point from a previous generation.
-Whichever genotype was at the donor sampling point now occupies the focal sampling point.
-I assume seed dispersal distances are exponentially distributed with some mean value that is used as an input parameter.
-* To allow for a seed bank, each seed can be drawn from any previous generation.
-The generation is drawn from a poisson distribution.
-* Each seed has some probability of having been the product of an outcrossing event.
-If so, it is assigned a new unique genotype.

-This makes certain assumptions that it is good to be explicit about:

-* There are no differences in fitness between genotypes, or genotype-by-environment interactions for fitness with a heterogeneous landscape.
-* Population density is even across the landscape.
-* Seed dispersal distances are exponentially distributed.
-I am hoping dispersal is primarily through gravity and is fairly short scale.
-If there is something more complicated happening, for example additional longer-distance dispersal by rodents, this could be modelled with some kind of mixture of distributions, This would complicate things.
-* Outcrossing is random.
-In reality there will be some kind of pollen dispersal kernel shape, but I have no idea how that should look here.
-* Seed dispersal and outcrossing rates/distances do not change through time.
-* Plants live in a grid.
-They don't...

 ## Installation